Forum: English rss-feed

 The recorded amounts on each player's proflie are all rounded values.
 However, based on a hunch I've looked at a few players from when they first joined the game.
 After tracking their pos xp for a short while I am reasonably confident that they started with integer values - these are not rounded and are therefore accurate.
 Not important, of couse, but allows you to track their exact values if you wish to do so.

-ua Numpty
+il Numpty

 User